 Our Analysis and Test Results

-This Top Pick for Lightweight Adventures is the lightest and most compressible insulated jacket in this review.
+This Top Pick is the lightest and most compressible insulated jacket in this review.
 It's perfect to stash into the tiniest of packs and has a multitude of uses through all four seasons.

 For its weight, this jacket is surprisingly warm.
 Featuring 65-grams of PlumaFill insulation, this lightweight insulated jacket is not built for the coldest days and performs best in Fall and Spring temperatures.
-When the temperatures dipped down to -15 degrees Fahrenheit, we reached for this ultra-light piece as an additional layer, and it sufficed well when layered with the super warm Arc'teryx Proton AR.
-It served its purpose well for temperatures at freezing and just above.
+When the temperatures dipped down to -15 degrees Fahrenheit, we reached for this ultralight piece as an additional layer, and it sufficed well when layered.
+It serves its purpose well for temperatures at freezing and just above.

 Weight & Compression

-Both have their own stow-away systems.
 The Micro Puff stuffs into its left pocket, zips up, and has a durable carabiner-loop.
 This makes it perfect to clip to a harness or backpack.
 If you don't want to clip it on, it fits nicely into a small rocket-pack or even running back, making it our top pick for lightweight missions.
-Take it with you long-distance running, day hiking, backpacking, or multi-pitch climbing.
+Take it with you while long-distance running, day hiking, backpacking, or multi-pitch climbing.

 Featuring a 0.7oz 10-D100% nylon Pertex Quantum face fabric and 65-grams of insulation, this jacket provides sufficient weather resistance for an insulated jacket but does not perform above and beyond other competitors.

-During our water testers, water was repelled for roughly one minute before soaking and wetting the fabric, making it relatively water resistant but far less water resistant than our Editors' Choice, the Rab Xenon X, that did an amazing job repelling water.
-That said, it did better than other contenders mobile face fabric like the OR Women's Ascendant Hoody because of its nylon ripstop shell.
+During our water testers, water repelled for roughly one minute before soaking and wetting the fabric, making it relatively water resistant.
 The DWR water-resistant finish did a great job to wick the water but isn't sufficient to protect in a full-blown rainstorm.
 That said, with its lightweight design and slippery face fabric, it's advantageous to layer it under a rain shell when mother nature howls and brings down the precipitation hammer.

 Comfort & Coziness

-Aside from a nice and lightweight fit, this jacket is pretty bare bones, scoring only a five out of ten for comfort and coziness.
-While many of our testers enjoyed the lofty insulation that was somewhat snuggly in cold warm, it just isn't as lofty and cozy as the Rab Xenon X or Columbia Mighty Lite Hooded Plus.
+Aside from a nice and lightweight fit, this jacket is pretty bare bones.
+While many of our testers enjoyed the lofty insulation that provides a huge cozy factor, this jacket does not deliver.
 The lack of features is a trade-off for its lightweight and compressible design.
 However, we do love the lightweight nature of this coat and that in itself offers great comfort for all-day wear.

-Featuring two handwarmer pockets (no furry lining) and two non-zippered pockets (large enough to sneak snacks into the movie theatre) in the interior of the jacket, we felt this jacket had sufficient storage.
+Featuring two handwarmer pockets (no furry lining) and two non-zippered pockets (large enough to sneak snacks into the movie theater) in the interior of the jacket, we feel this jacket had sufficient storage.

-Aside from that, there are little to no features, such as no pull string around the hem or any sort of hood adjustments.
-The hood is somewhat helmet compatible, but our testers thought it pulled the jacket into weird directions while on and the fabric wasn't as mobile as the Patagonia Nano Air, making it a little less comfortable to wear for technical purposes.
+Aside from that, there are little to no features, such as no pull string around the hem or any hood adjustments.
+The hood is somewhat helmet compatible, but our testers thought it pulled the jacket into weird directions.
+Also, the outer fabric is crinkly and isn't soft or super stretchy.

-While it doesn't have any breathable features like a fabric insert under the arms, like that found in our Top Pick for Alpine Adventures, the Arc'teryx Atom LT, it can still be used for all sorts of aerobic missions.
+While it doesn't have any breathable features like a fabric insert under the arms, it can still be used for all sorts of aerobic missions.
 We took it winter running on a cold afternoon, and we were able to keep it on (with a midlayer) in temperatures that hovered around 20 degrees Fahrenheit.
 The jacket wasn't soaked with sweat after these tests, making it decent aerobic wear option.

 Style & Fit

-Many of our ladies loved the flattering baffle stitching that adds a feminine flair to this otherwise techy-looking jacket.
+Many of our ladies testers love the flattering baffle stitching that adds a feminine flair to this otherwise techy-looking jacket.

-This jacket is a little tight through the chest and shoulders.
-If you have a larger chest or broader shoulders, you might want to size up.
-The Rab Xenon X is an excellent alternative with better technical performance and cut with more room throughout the shoulders, chest, and stomach area.
+This jacket is a little tight through the chest and shoulders; if you have a larger chest or broader shoulders, you might want to size up.
 That said, we'd recommend trying on this piece at a store before buying it.
 Or order it online with a company that allows returns to ensure the size works for you.

 If you are a woman in search of a super compressible, lightweight insulated coat with a decent warmth-weight ratio, this is the BEST option!
 We love it for any long-distance mission that requires an addition lightweight layer.
 Think backpacking, trail running, and fast-packing.
 It packs smaller than a heavier mid-layer and provides more warmth.
 It's also a great stand-alone option for day hikes during the Spring and Fall, and (like most jackets in this review), a perfect option for layering under a shell.

-The Patagonia Micro Puff insulated jacket is the lightest and most compressible jacket tested in this review.
-While it's not the warmest, we were surprised by its performance and preferred it for long lightweight missions through all four seasons.
-Pack it, stash it, trash it.
-This durable Top Pick is a great go-to for lightweight missions.
+The Patagonia Micro Puff insulated jacket is the lightest, most compressible jacket tested in this review.
+While it's not the warmest, we are surprised by its performance and preferred it for long lightweight missions through all four seasons; it's a great go-to for lightweight missions.